 - If your case involves property or support issues, you and your partner have to share financial documents before their settlement conference (Rule 17(14.2)).
-This includes any documents that are required to prepare support or property calculations, such as Income Tax Returns, proof of current income, and assets and debts.
+Documentation needs to prove you make enough money, that you don’t have debt and the worth of your assets.

-- The financial documents must be sent to the other party as soon as possible in order to avoid delays.
+- The person receiving the documents must have them sent as soon as possible in order to avoid delays.

 - At least 3 days before a case conference, you must file a Form 17F: Confirmation of Conference to the court stating that you wish to proceed with the conference.
 Form 17F tells the judge the issues to be addressed and provides the required documents for review.